mighty-gerbils/gerbil/doc/guide.md

 That means that static executables can't use the expander or the compiler, as the meta levels of the gerbil runtime are not linked and initialized.

-The advantage is that it can work without a local Gerbil installation, which makes it suitable for binary distribution.
-It also loads faster, as it doesn't have to do any dynamic module loading.
+The advantage is that static executables don't require a local Gerbil installation to work, which makes them suitable for binary distribution.
+They also load faster, as they don't have to do any dynamic module loading.

 ## Standard Library